Jona, Switzerland: History

-Transportation
+Transport

 The town's bus service, Stadtbus Rapperswil-Jona, is provided by the Verkehrsbetriebe Zürichsee und Oberland (VZO) since 2008.
 In addition, Schneider Busbetriebe operates line 622 to Wagen (continues to St. Gallenkappel/Wattwil) and line 621 to Buech/St. Dyonis.

 The main railway station of the former Jona municipality is Jona, which is served by S-Bahn trains of the Zürich S-Bahn (lines S5 and S15, combined quarter-hourly service between Rapperswil and Zürich HB).
-Jona railway station and adjacent bus station were renewed between 2013 and 2015.
+Jona railway station and adjacent bus station were renovated between 2013 and 2015.